docker-flow/docker-flow-proxy/articles/swarm-mode-listener.md

 Let's see how *Docker Flow: Proxy* behaves when scaled.

-But, before we scale the proxy, let's recreate the `go-demo` service we removed few moments ago.
+Before we scale the proxy, we'll recreate the `go-demo` service that we removed a few moments ago.

 ```bash
 docker service create --name go-demo \